-What’s Lost When Teams Communicate Only By Video Conference?
+What’s Lost When Teams Communicate Only By Video?

 I wonder whether companies in industries that rely heavily on human creativity, client engagement and teamwork can truly achieve their full potential with “fully remote” workforces, which is why I personally favor hybrid work environments with significant in-person elements.

 One of the biggest reasons why is my concern over how much was lost in team communications when virtually all collaboration occurred electronically.